saf-dmitry/mdviewer/README.md

     pandoc --from=markdown --to=html5 --standalone \
            --mathjax=/usr/share/javascript/MathJax/MathJax.js?config=TeX-AMS-MML_HTMLorMML

 MathJax supports most of the standard TeX and LaTeX math syntax, as well as some AMS and other LaTeX extensions and custom macros.
-See [MathJax TeX and LaTeX Support][mathjax-tex] and [Loading and Configuring MathJax][mathjax-config] pages for details.
+See [MathJax TeX and LaTeX Support][mathjax-tex] page for details.
 In the MDviewer's `extras` directory you can find an example of MathJax's local configuration file, which you can use as a starting point for your own configuration.

 Please note that MathJax doesn't provide a full LaTeX environment.
 Only math-mode macros are supported.